JLevski/pelicanblog/content/Posts/2017_12_18_a-strangelove-for-consulting-(how-i-learned-to-stop-worrying-and-move-on).md

 Summary: A couple of reasons why leaving consulting was the right decision for me
 Status: published

 Don't get me wrong - #Consultinglife is great.
-I've worked with some of the smartest people I know, on fascinating projects with a lot of responsibility for billion dollar companies with traditions of success (and their fair share of challenges)
+I've worked with some of the smartest people I know, on fascinating projects, with a lot of responsibility, for billion dollar companies...

 That said, I had a couple of reasons for leaving: